nesi/support-docs/docs/Scientific_Computing/Interactive_computing_using_Jupyter/Jupyter_kernels_Tool_assisted_management.md

-To register a Jupyter kernel, you can follow the steps highlighted in the [Jupyter kernels - Manual management](../../Scientific_Computing/Interactive_computing_using_Jupyter/Jupyter_kernels_Manual_management.md) or use the `nesi-add-kernel` tool provided on Jupyter on NeSI service.
+To register a Jupyter kernel, you can follow the steps highlighted in the [Jupyter kernels - Manual management](../../Scientific_Computing/Interactive_computing_using_Jupyter/Jupyter_kernels_Manual_management.md) or use the `nesi-add-kernel` tool provided within the [Jupyter on NeSI service](https://jupyter.nesi.org.nz).
 This page details the latter option, which we recommend.

 ## Getting started